🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Advanced Node Technologies – FinFET, GAA & CFET |

-Comprehensively explains the physical and electrical characteristics and design impacts of FinFET, GAA, and CFET structures, introducing advanced CMOS technologies beyond planar MOS limits. |
+Physical and electrical characteristics and design impacts of FinFET, GAA, and CFET, introducing advanced CMOS technologies beyond planar MOS limits. |

 📦 Chapter 2